-2. Data and Methodology
+2. Data and methodology

-The 2007 SSEF system was run during April-June 2007 and used the WRF-ARW (Version 2.2.0; Skamarock et al. 2005) model.
-The 10 SSEF members were run by the Center for Analysis and Prediction of Storms (CAPS) of the University of Oklahoma, initialized daily at 2100 UTC, and integrated 33 hours over an approximately 3000 x 2500 km domain covering about two thirds of the continental United States (Fig. 1).
-SSEF system ensemble member specifications for ENS4 and ENS4^{phys} are listed in Tables 1 and 2, respectively.
+The 2007 SSEF system was run during April-June 2007 and used version 2.2.0 of the Advanced Research module of the Weather and Research Forecasting model (WRF-ARW; Skamarock et al. 2005).
+The 10 SSEF members were run by the Center for Analysis and Prediction of Storms (CAPS) of the University of Oklahoma, initialized daily at 2100 UTC, and integrated 33 h over an approximately 3000 km $\times$ 2500 km domain covering about two-thirds of the continental United States (Fig. 1).
+SSEF system ensemble member specifications for ENS4 and ENS4phys are listed in Tables 1 and 2, respectively.
 Note, because of the 2100 UTC initialization, forecast hours 3 and 27 correspond to 0000 UTC.
-For the SSEF control member, the 2100 UTC analyses from NCEP's operational North American Mesoscale (NAM; Janjic 2003) model (at 12-km grid-spacing) were used for ICs and the 1800 UTC NAM 12-km forecasts were used for LBCs.
+For the SSEF control member, the 2100 UTC analyses from the National Centers for Environmental Prediction's (NCEP's) operational North American Mesoscale (NAM; Janjić 2003) model (at 12-km grid spacing) were used for ICs and the 1800 UTC NAM 12-km forecasts were used for LBCs.
 For the members with perturbed ICs, perturbations were extracted from the 2100 UTC NCEP SREF system ICs (Du et al. 2004) and added to the 2100 UTC NAM analyses.
-Corresponding NCEP SREF system forecasts were used for LBCs (3-hr updates).
+Corresponding NCEP SREF system forecasts were used for LBCs (3-h updates).
 Xue et al. (2007) and Kong et al. (2007) provide more details on the configurations.

-For a comparison of the 5-member SSEF ensemble subsets to a similarly configured convectionparameterizing ensemble, a 30-member 20-km grid-spacing ensemble was generated at Iowa State University, which was also composed of WRF-ARW (Version 2.2.0) members.
-Fifteen of the 20-km members have mixed-physics and perturbed ICs/LBCs (ENS20), while another 15 members have only mixed-physics (ENS20^{phys}).
-Ensemble member specifications for ENS20 and ENS20^{phys} are provided in Tables 3 and 4, respectively.
-It should be noted that the ENS20 and ENS20^{phys} ensembles have one more set of varied physics schemes relative to ENS4 and ENS4^{phys}, because in addition to the different planetary boundary layer, microphysics, and surface layer schemes, both 20-km ensembles use different cumulus parameterizations (CPs; the 4-km ensembles do not use CP).
-However, 5-member subsets of ENS20 and ENS20^{phys} that use the same CP do have the same number of varied physics schemes as ENS4 and ENS4^{phys}.
-These five member subsets will be referred to as ENS20{cp} and ENS20^{phys}{cp} where CP refers to one of the three different CPs used: 1) Kain-Fritsch (KF; Kain and Fritsch 1993), 2) Betts-Miller-Janjic (BMJ; Betts 1986; Betts and Miller 1986; Janjic 1994), and 3) Grell-Devenyi (GD; Grell and Devenyi 2002).
+For a comparison of the five-member SSEF ensemble subsets to a similarly configured convection-parameterizing ensemble, a 30-member 20-km grid-spacing ensemble was generated at Iowa State University, which was also are used for I BCs.
+The remaining tabl le elements are described in the te xt.
+Ensemble member ICs LBCs Microphysics scheme Surface-layer scheme Boundary layer scheme CN 2100UTC NAMa 1800 UTC NAMf WSM-6 Janjić Eta MYJ N1 CN - em_pert 2100 UTC SREF em_n1 Ferrier Janjić Eta MYJ P1 $CN + em{pert}$ 2100 UTC SREF em_p1 Thompson Janjić Eta MYJ N2 CN - nmm_pert 2100 UTC SREF nmm_n1 Thompson Monin-Obukhov YSU P2 CN + nmm_pert 2100 UTC SREF nmm_p1 WSM-6 Monin-Obukhov YSU composed of WRF-ARW (version 2.2.0) members.
+Fifteen of the 20-km members have mixed physics and perturbed ICs/LBCs (ENS20), while another 15 members have only mixed physics (ENS20phys).
+Ensemble member specifications for ENS20 and ENS20phys are provided in Tables 3 and 4, respectively.
+It should be noted that the ENS20 and ENS20phys ensembles have one more set of varied physics schemes relative to ENS4 and ENS4phys, because in addition to the different PBL, microphysics, and surface-layer schemes, both 20-km ensembles use different cumulus parameterizations (CPs; the 4-km ensembles do not use CP).
+However, five-member subsets of ENS20 and ENS20phys that use the same CP do have the same number of varied physics schemes as ENS4 and ENS4phys.
+These fivemember subsets will be referred to as ENS20cp and ENS20physcp, where CP refers to one of the three different CPs used: 1) Kain-Fritsch (KF; Kain and Fritsch 1993), 2) Betts-Miller-Janjić (BMJ; Betts 1986; Betts and Miller 1986; Janjić 1994), or 3) Grell-Devenyi (GD; Grell and Devenyi 2002).
 For the 20-km ensemble members, different sets of ICs and corresponding LBCs for each member are obtained directly from NCEP SREF members initialized at 2100 UTC.